NoiceHax/Learnflow-AI/README.md

 **Recursive Remediation** — When a concept keeps failing, the prerequisite graph decomposes it into its foundations (e.g. *Gauss's Law → Electric Flux → Vector Area → Dot Product*) and recommends teaching those first.

 **Ask Socrates** — A floating AI tutor on every lesson page, aware of the subject, chapter, and content on screen.
 It never reveals the answer — it asks one leading question at a time and guides you to the insight yourself.
-Powered by Gemini 2.5 Flash with a built-in fallback if no key is set.
+Powered by NVIDIA NIM with a built-in Socratic fallback if no key is set.

 **Adaptive Quiz Engine** — Supports single correct, multiple correct, integer, and numerical question types with a timer, mark-for-review, and instant evaluation.
 Powers both the initial assessment and chapter practice.